Approximated Prompt Tuning for Vision-Language Pre-trained Models: Conclusion

 \section{Conclusion}

 In this paper, we focus on the issues of high computation overhead and inefficient adaption of prompt tuning on vision-language pre-trained (VLP) models.
 By revisiting the principle of prompt tuning, we can figure out that the key to improve prompt tuning lies in its information diffusion to the input sequence, which can be indeed independent to the expensive global self-attention via effective approximations.
 Motivated by this observation, we propose a novel \emph{approximation prompt tuning} (APT) approach towards effective VL adaption.
 APT approximates the impacts of prompt tokens to the input sequence via a low-rank token aggregation design, reducing the computation cost to a large extent.
-We validate APT on 2 VLP models and 3 VL benchmarks, and also test its generation on CLIP for image classification.
-The quantitative and qualitative results not only show the obvious merits of APT over existing prompt tuning methods in both computation efficiency and performance, but also outperform the compared PETL methods.
+We validate APT on 2 VLP models and 3 VL benchmarks, and also generalize VPT to CLIP for image classification and StableDiffusion for subject-driven image generation.
+The quantitative and qualitative results not only show the obvious merits of APT over existing prompt tuning methods in both computation efficiency and performance, but also outperform the compared PETL methods on these VL tasks.